 Dr Narayan has single authored one book, edited two books and written numerous policy papers, reports and book chapters.
 He also writes regularly in newspapers, both locally and internationally on issues relating to Public Policy, Governance, Public Finance, Trade and Energy.

-He has been the Head of Research and visiting Senior Research Fellow at the Institute of South Asian Studies, National University of Singapore since 2005.
+Dr Narayan has been a Visiting Senior Research Fellow at the Institute of South Asian Studies (ISAS), National University of Singapore since 2005.
+After nine successful years as Head of Research at ISAS, Dr Narayan handed over the portfolio in mid 2014.

 He is a chair professor at the India Gandhi Open National University, New Delhi.
 The Center for Asia Studies a think tank based in Chennai, and Athena Infonomics Ltd., a Chennai based research and consulting firm, are his other initiatives.